selendra/selendra-wiki/docs/maintain/maintain-guides-how-to-use-selendra-validator-setup.md

 In the `additionalFlags` option, configure any of the additional flags you want to run for your validator.
 If you want to run with a specific name, this is where you would enter it.

-Under the `polkadotBinary.url` field you can provide the release that is hosted in the [W3F repository][w3f polkadot] or use an alternate one that you build and publish yourself.
+Under the `selendraBinary.url` field you can provide the release that is hosted in the [W3F repository][selendra] or use an alternate one that you build and publish yourself.

 By enabling the `nodeExporter`, Ansible will install and configure the [node_exporter][], which will expose hardware-level metrics of your node in a format compatible with Prometheus.